 Cody Allen worked out of his own jam in the ninth inning Thursday night and the Cleveland Indians held on for a 3-2 victory over the New York Yankees.

 You can’t put a particular price on memories.
 But Cashman didn’t realize that fans would pay good money to stroll down memory lane.

 Taking a look at who’s hot and who’s not on the local sports landscape.

 A 21-page profile of Brian Cashman is shedding some light on just how contentious it got when the retired Yankees captain was negotiating his contract in 2010.

 Rookie Greg Bird hit a pair of soaring two-run drives for his first major league homers, supporting an overpowering effort by Nathan Eovaldi as the Yankees held on for a 4-3 victory over the Minnesota Twins on Wednesday.

 It’s tough to keep up with all the action in MLB.
-Here’s your recap for the week ending September 23, 2013.
+Here’s your power rankings for the week ending on October 1st.